Thunder2312/WeatherAppGps/README.md

 This project known as supergps was an Android App Made in 2022 by Me.
 The App first took the location of your phone and after taking the location it told the weather.
+The weather data was taken from OpenWeatherAPI.